- Guaranteed for 2 full months

 - Instant Digital Download

-Happy 2016, welcome to the start of a new year.
+Happy New Year!
 This is a great time to start new projects – be it losing weight, getting fit by regularly exercising, committing to eating right, or improving and growing your photography knowledge and skill.

 We all have many different goals when it comes to our passion for photography.
 A great way to get started is by working on personal and professional photography projects.
 One simple yet effective way to work on your photography skills is to participate in a 365 Photo Project.
 Quite simply, a 365, as it is most often called, is a commitment to take a photo a day for 365 days straight.
 You can get as specific or as general as you like in terms of what you photograph, when you photograph, or even how you photograph.
 There are no set rules – the only requirement being you must take at least one photo each day, that counts towards your 365.